rodrigorvix/challenges-frontendmentor/calculator-app/README.md

 This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
 In this project, the users should be able to:

-- See the size of the elements adjust based on their device's screen size
+- See the size of the elements adjust based on their device's screen size;
-- Perform mathmatical operations like addition, subtraction, multiplication, and division
+- Perform mathmatical operations like addition, subtraction, multiplication, and division;
-- Adjust the color theme based on their preference
+- Adjust the color theme based on their preference.
   <br><br>

 # 🔗Links